petrica913/GlobalWaves/README.md

 This flexibility makes it easy to extend the functionality of your system without modifying existing code.

-I've used the help of ChatGPT in the making of createTopNode method from ArtistStatistics and HostStatistics classes and for the getTopNEntries method from UserStatistics.

 ## New functionalities added